Skip to product information

 For six generations, the Aguilar family has cultivated coffee at Finca Las Mercedes, a 160-hectare estate overlooking San Salvador.
 Known for its innovative honey processing and precision harvesting, this family-run estate elevates the Pacamara variety - originally bred in El Salvador - by capturing its high-altitude potential and delivering a cup of exceptional quality and flavour.

-From the Cupping Table
+From the cupping table

 A rich profile of chocolate, plum, treacle, and pistachio, with a smooth and balanced body.
 The honey process and ‘Sol-Sambra’ drying method deliver sweetness and depth.

-• Espresso Guidelines
+Espresso

 This is our current espresso recipe for Las Mercedes.
 You can adjust the final espresso weight out for taste preference.

-Ratio (ground coffee weight:final espresso weight out): 1:2.5
+Ratio (ground coffee weight:final espresso weight out): 1:2

 Dose: 18g